CONTACT:

 San Francisco, CA 94107

-Hello, my name is Selby Sohn, and I am a Bay Area artist who makes objects and actions on the brink of utility.
-I consider both the tech industry’s hyperbolic usefulness and art history’s valuing of objects without utility.
-Most of my projects involve wearable sculptures that think largely about queering use — for example, in my piece Long Arms, I made arm extensions that allow people to slow dance from farther away.
+Hello, my name is Selby Sohn and I am a Bay Area artist who creates objects and actions on the brink of utility.
+I consider technology’s hyperbolic usefulness and art history’s valuing of objects without utility.
+Most of my projects involve wearable sculptures that queer use, reconsidering sociability and human connection — for example, in my piece Long Arms, I made arm extensions that allow people to slow dance from farther away.
 In my performance pieces, I also consider audience members to be performers.

 I curate a space called Your Mood Projects in Dogpatch, San Francisco, and my writing is published in KQED, Squarecylinder, The Racket Journal, Third Iris, Journal.fyi, and the LA Telephone Book.